matzar/markdown-cv/index.md

 ### Responsibilities 📝

+- **Communication Facilitation 🤝**: Act as a bridge for effective team communication, ensuring ideas are conveyed and understood universally across the team.
 - **App Development 📱**: Build cross-platform apps using Angular and Ionic, tailored for iOS and Android platforms using Capacitor.
 - **Web Development 🌐**: Develop applications using Angular and StencilJS.
 - **Custom Web Components 📦**: Craft tailored web components using **StencilJS**, enhanced with graphics from **Three.js** and reactive programming via **RxJS**.